-Reported Incident 2023/24 Reference Reported What Happened Reported to 34496 01/11/2023 by Raja Rehman In Endoscopy they did an information request from information for a mail merge of patients needing a surveillance scope in November.
-On Tuesday, this was sent out to 68 patients and today a patient called in saying the letter was for a different patient.
-Not required to report 32815 21/06/2023 by Dawn Budd An external individual was mistakenly copied into an email sent to an employee in respect of their witness statement gathered as part of an MHPS (disciplinary) investigation.
+Reported Incident 2023/24 Reference Reported What Happened Reported to

+34496 01/11/2023 by Raja Rehman In Endoscopy they did an information request from information for a mail merge of patients needing a surveillance scope in Not required to report November.
+On Tuesday, this was sent out to 68 patients and today a patient called in saying the letter was for a different patient 32815 21/06/2023 by Dawn Budd An external individual was mistakenly copied into an email sent to an employee in respect of their witness statement gathered as part of an MHPS (disciplinary) investigation.
 A copy of their draft statement was attached to the email.
-Not required to report
+The content of the Not required to report